 The health, safety, and wellness of our employees is a priority in which we have always invested and will continue to do so.
 We provide our employees and their families with access to a variety of innovative, flexible, and convenient health and wellness programs.
 Program benefits are intended to provide protection and security, so employees can have peace of mind concerning events that may require time away from work or that may impact their financial well-being.
-These programs are highlighted regularly in our monthly human resources newsletters.
+These programs are highlighted and updated regularly on our internal benefits platform.